jackjona123/showcase/README.md

 # Jack Jona's Project Showcase

-A showcase for my projects built with Gatsby.
+A showcase website for my projects built with Gatsby.

 ## Software & Resources